madosuki/live2dManager/README.md

 # Live2dManager
 This library is unofficial.
-This library codes is based Live2D Official Sample.
+This library codes is based on [Live2D Web Official Typescript Sample](https://github.com/Live2D/CubismWebSamples).
 Therefore, this library license is same on based.

 Using gitsubmodule for CubismWebFramework and CubismWebMotionSyncComponents.
-If use this library, should set lib2dcubismcore files and CRI/live2dcubismmotionsynccore.min.js to public dir of your projects and add load process into your html(like: index.html).
-Because lib2dcubismcore files and CRI/live2dcubismmotionsynccore.min.js is proprietary.
+If use this library, should set [lib2dcubismcore](https://www.live2d.com/sdk/download/web/) files and [CRI/live2dcubismmotionsynccore.min.js](https://www.live2d.com/sdk/download/motionsync/) to public dir of your projects and add load process into your html(like: index.html).
+Because lib2dcubismcore files and CRI/live2dcubismmotionsynccore.min.js is proprietary, and can only obtain in https://www.live2d.com/sdk/download/web/ and https://www.live2d.com/sdk/download/motionsync/.

 # LICENSE
 See in LICENSE.md